-Most organizations feel that while rewarding and recognizing entry-level employees is of utmost importance, it does not hold much significance for employees working at other levels within the organization.
-They believe that since the other professionals have a greater experience level and in most cases have been associated with the organization for too long to feel insecure or not being valuable enough.
+Organizations often feel that rewarding and recognizing entry-level employees is of utmost importance.
+They also feel that these programs do not hold much significance for employees at higher levels in the organization.
+They believe that other professionals who have more experience and in most cases, have been associated with the organization for much longer would not value such programs.

-Unfortunately, most mid and senior-level employees do not share this thought and feel the need for consistent motivation and appreciation as much as entry-level employees.
-Thus by opting to focus only on the newest members of their workforce, in terms of employee recognition, organizations can actually end up demotivating their older and better-performing employees.
+However, the truth is that most mid and even senior-level employees also feel the need for consistent motivation and appreciation as much as entry-level employees.
+Thus, by opting to focusing only on the newest members of their workforce, for employee recognition, organizations can actually end up demotivating their tenured and high-performing employees.

-One of the biggest consequences that organizations face by opting to have a recognition system focusing only on entry-level employees is the birth of divisive organization culture.
-This culture is rarely beneficial for the organization, as it will not only breed dissent among the employees and affect the level of cooperation and support that new employees receive from the older ones.
+One of the biggest consequences that organizations face by opting to have a recognition system focused only at entry-level employees is the birth of divisive organization culture.
+This culture is rarely beneficial for the organization, as it will not only breed dissent among the employees and negatively affect the level of cooperation and support that new employees can receive from the older ones.

-The absence of a fair rewards and recognition system increases the disappointment levels of even the most dedicated employees.
-As a result, they tend to become indifferent towards the happenings around them and this naturally increases their disengagement level.
+The absence of a fair rewards and recognition system increases the chances of disengagement even among the most dedicated employees.
+As a result, they can tend to become indifferent towards the happenings in the organization and become less productive.

 The decline in engagement levels can also result in a significant rise in employee turnover.
-This can hamper smooth operations in the organization and also cause a decline in its productivity and even credibility as an employer.
+This can hamper smooth business operations of the organization and eventually loss of credibility among customers.

-Organizations that prefer to ignore the efforts and contributions of their highest performing employees while rewarding and recognizing their entry-level employees lose their credibility as a preferred employer.
-In fact, the best candidates might stride clear of accepting any employment offers from such organizations as they feel that their hard work and contribution towards will not be appreciated or even acknowledged after a specific time period.
+Organizations that choose to ignore the efforts and contributions of their highest performing employees and reward and recognize only their entry-level employees can lose their credibility as a preferred employer.
+Potential employees especially experienced candidates may avoid joining such organizations as they feel that their hard work and contribution towards might not be appreciated or even acknowledged by the organization, after a point of time.

-Most young professionals may value this above any additional perks and benefits; the absence makes them least inclined to take up any job offers with such organizations.
-This naturally has a negative impact on the brand value of the organization as a recruiter, making it increasingly difficult for them to find quality candidates for various roles.
+For many young professionals, being recognized and appreciated might hold higher value than any additional perks and benefits.
+The absence of a proper recognition program can make them less inclined to take up any job offers from such organizations.
+This will have a negative impact on the brand value of the organization as a recruiter, making it increasingly difficult for them to find quality candidates for various roles.

-When organizations fail to acknowledge their long-serving employees, it naturally brings down the overall motivation level of the entire workplace.
-The members of the workforce tend to carry out different tasks in a programmed manner rather than feeling any kind of excitement or involvement in the same.
+When organizations fail to acknowledge their long-serving employees, it brings down the overall motivation levels of the entire workforce.
+Employees tend to carry out their tasks in a programmed way rather than feeling excited and motivated to take any initiative.

-They also tend to become less creative and innovative as they see no point in exploring unique ideas and options to enhance organizational growth.
-In most cases, the employees even stop taking any initiatives and wait for instructions from their superiors to perform tasks that they could have done voluntarily if recognized and rewarded appropriately.
+They tend to become less creative and innovative as they see no point in exploring new ideas and options to enhance business growth.
+They might even stop taking any initiatives and just wait for instructions from their superiors to perform tasks that they could have done voluntarily if they were recognized and rewarded appropriately.